josafatburmeister/BirdSongIdentification/README.md

 ### Pipeline Stage 4: Model Evaluation

-Finally, we would like to evaluate our classification model both on the Xeno-Canto test set and the NIPS4BPlus dataset.
-For this, we create an instance of the `ModelEvaluator class` and call the method `evaluate_model` on it.
-Since the confidence of our model on unseen data may be lower than on the training set, we run the model evaluation with different confidence thresholds:
+Finally, we evaluate the model that achieved the highest macro-averaged F1-score on the validation set, both on the Xeno-Canto test set and on the NIPS4BPlus dataset.
+To do this, we create an instance of the _ModelEvaluator_ class and call its "evaluate_model" method.
+Since the model's confidence on unseen data may be lower than on the training set, we run the model evaluation with multiple confidence thresholds:

 ```python
 from training import model_evaluator